hivemq/hivemq-mqtt-client/docs/quick_start.md

 # Quick Start

-The following contains all the steps necessary to integrate mqtt-bee into a project, connect to a broker and then subscribe to a topic and publish messages to a topic using the MQTT 3 asynchronous API flavour of mqtt-bee.
+The following contains all the steps necessary to integrate the HiveMQ MQTT Client library into a project, connect to a broker and then subscribe to a topic and publish messages to a topic using the MQTT 3 asynchronous API flavour of the HiveMQ MQTT Client library.

 To see more examples, including usage of the other API flavours, see the examples project repository
 here: [https://github.com/mqtt-bee/mqtt-bee-examples](https://github.com/mqtt-bee/mqtt-bee-examples)